IT-REX-Platform/Quiz_service/README.md

 The Self-Assessment Quiz presents users with questions that require free-text responses.
 Users can later compare their answers with correct solutions, similar to flashcards.

-## Purpose

-The Quiz Service aims to provide versatile assessment options to enhance the learning experience.
-Users can access various quiz types to assess their knowledge and understanding effectively.